-All with the same overarching ethos as our sister restaurant Robin Wylde, with a focus on quality, vegetables, seasonality, locality, reduction of waste and sustainability.
+We're proud to share the same overarching ethos as our sister restaurant Robin Wylde, with a focus on quality, vegetables, seasonality, locality, reduction of waste and sustainability.

-We offer a wide range of wines by the glass and a range of world class, rare, local and low intervention bottles alongside a selection of other drinks.
+Offering a wide range of wines by the glass and a range of world class, rare, local and low intervention bottles alongside a selection of other drinks.

 Beers and Ciders

-We serve a selection of local beers and ciders, in particular showcasing collaborations with local breweries.
+Serving a selection of local beers and ciders, in particular showcasing collaborations with local breweries.

 Our menu showcases the best of seasonal and local produce.
-We offer a daily changing selection of small plates designed to accompany our wines, and can offer pairings to all items on our food menu.
+We offer a daily changing selection of small plates designed to accompany our wines.
+Our team are on hand to offer their knowledge and experience in suggesting pairings with every dish we create.
 We make every effort to put thought, care and time into what we deliver from our kitchen.

 The teams at Robin Wylde and Lilac share an overarching ethos when it comes to sustainability.
 Ethical practice and a reduction in waste are truly at the heart of all that we do.
 Our core values ensure that we consider the environment and take a respectful approach to the food we bring you.
 We aim to offer a seasonal, locally sourced, veg forward menu.
-All our meat is organic and reared locally, our fish is responsibly sourced and local when possible.
+All our meat is organic and reared locally, our fish is responsibly sourced and local where possible.
 We consider ourselves to be supplier led and always use the freshest, in season produce.
 Our team forage for ingredients, making the most of the abundance of wild offerings available to us locally and taking only as much as we need.

 In the kitchen we use the Marine Conservation Societies “Good Fish Guide”, which rank Hake, Mackerel and Mussels as the top choice for sustainable seafood.
 These are an enduring fixture on our menu at Lilac, coupled with a veritable variety of seasonal vegetable-based dishes.
 We also encourage customers to book, ensuring that we order only the amount of food we will use in both restaurants.

 Our teams are constantly striving to be better and lessen our impact on the environment.
 We hope that our considerate use of resources is helping and can only hope to improve and do more.
-We will continue to creatively reduce waste and share our knowledge with our community.